Transporting Experimental Results with Entropy Balancing: Numerical Examples

 \subsection{Simulation Study}

-In this section we present a simulation study to better understand the performance of entropy balancing compared with the alternative methods illustrated in Section \ref{previous}.
-We consider four experimental scenarios that test the consistency and efficiency of the estimators on finite-samples by altering the data generating processes.
+In this section we present a simulation study to better understand the performance of entropy balancing techniques compared with the alternative methods illustrated in Section \ref{previous}.
+We consider four experimental scenarios that test the consistency and efficiency of the estimators on finite-samples by altering the data generating processes. \text{red}{These scenarios all make the conditional constancy of absolute effects assumption defined in (\ref{absolute}) to ensure compatibility between all the methods in consideration.}

 The first scenario establishes a baseline.
 For $i = 1,2,\ldots,n$, let $(X_{i0}|S_i = 0) \sim \mathcal{N}(-1, 4)$, $(X_{i1}|S_i = 0) \sim \text{Bin}(1, 0.6)$, $(X_{i2}|S_i = 0) \sim \mathcal{N}(0, 1)$, and $(X_{i3}|S_i = 0) \sim \text{Bin}(1, 0.5)$.
 Let $(X_{i0}|S_i = 1) \sim \mathcal{N}(1, 4)$, $(X_{i1}|S_i = 1) \sim \text{Bin}(1, 0.4)$, $(X_{i2}|S_i = 1) \sim \mathcal{N}(0, 1)$, and $(X_{i3}|S_i = 1) \sim \text{Bin}(1, 0.5)$.
 We generate the treatment assignment by sampling $Z_i \sim \text{Bin}(1, 0.5)$.
 The conditional mean of the potential outcomes are constructed as